-3.1.4.2 Documentation of Continued Long-term Support Need and Lack of Resources and Supports
+3.3.1.3 Documentation of Continued Long-term Subsidy Need

-At recertification, grantees must provide documentation of the continued need of the individual for long-term housing support and verification that they have no other resources or support networks that can meet that need.
-See section 3.1.1.3 Documentation of Long-term Support Need and Lack of Resources and Supports.
+At recertification, grantees must provide documentation certifying that a housing planning conversation was completed within the last 45 days and that the participant's need for long-term housing support continues.
+See section 3.2.1.3 Documentation of Long-term Support Need and Lack of Resources and Supports for appropriate documentation standards.

-3.1.4.3 Documentation of Income Eligibility at Recertification
+3.3.1.4 Documentation of Income Eligibility at Recertification

-Lead/subgrantees must verify and document income eligibility at recertification.
+Lead/subgrantee must verify and document income eligibility at recertification.
 CBRA Income Eligibility Worksheet (or equivalent) and all allowable income documentation (See Appendix G) must be kept in the client file.
+See section 3.2.2.3 for more information about how to calculate combined household income.

-3.1.5 Ineligible at Recertification
+3.3.2 Ineligible at Recertification